rage/programming-21/data/exam_adv.md

 2. Select the `My courses` view in the TMC menu.
 3. Click the `Add new course` button.
 4. Select the organization `Helsingin yliopisto`.
-5. Select the course `Introduction to Programming exam 15.1.2022`.
+5. Select the course `Advanced Course in Programming exam 15.1.2022`.
 6. Fetch the programming task templates.
 7. Try submitting the programming tasks.
 8. If you are able to submit the tasks, you are ready to take the exam.
 If not, get in touch with course instructors.
 Don't panic, we will work it out.